swcarpentry-ja/carpentries-coc/readme.md

 ```

+**Links to external markdown documents**

+Something in this template causes `.md` extensions to get stripped, breaking links to things like markdown documents in a GitHub repo.
+This can be fixed by adding an anchor tag (`#`) to the end of the url.
+For example, `https://github.com/carpentries/handbook/blob/topic_folders/file.md` would become `https://github.com/carpentries/handbook/blob/topic_folders/file.md#`.

 #### Additional information

 This site is built from the master branch of [this repo (carpentries/handbook)](https://github.com/carpentries/handbook/).
 Changes can be previewed live here: <http://docs-src.carpentries.org/>.
 Changes to the actual site <https://docs.carpentries.org/>  can take up to a day to go live once changes have been pushed to GitHub, since the contents of the site are behind a CDN (Content Distribution Network) that caches content.